Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Results

 Extrapolation from a system prompt generally gives worse results, although notably it outperforms the baseline in all four task/model/parameter combinations where extrapolation from the truncated prompt does not.
 We give more details in Appendix \ref{appendix:system-prompt}.

+The three cases where extrapolation to $\alpha=2$ yield lower results (pattern matching suppression on gpt3.5-turbo instruct, pattern matching suppression on gpt2-medium, and redefine on text-ada-001) do not seem to point to any general weaknesses of the technique.
+Interestingly, gpt3.5-turbo-instruct and ada-001 exhibit the highest TVD on pattern matching suppression and redefine, respectively, both substantially higher than the next highest, suggesting the potential absence of a strong prior in these cases (see Appendix\ref{appendix:tvd} for a full table of TVD values).

 We explore a wider range of values of $\alpha$ in Appendix \ref{appendix:alphas}.
 In particular, Figure \ref{fig:results-alpha-gpt2} and Figure \ref{fig:results-alpha-gpt3} show the probability of correct completion on a variety of models across a range of values of $\alpha$ from -2 to 3.
 We show that range to more clearly demonstrate general trends in completion as $\alpha$ changes.

-Most fundamentally, changes in $\alpha$ greatly affect performance: setting $\alpha$ to $-1$ or below causes serious degradation on most tasks where models otherwise perform well at the baseline.
-But increasing $\alpha$ is not straightforwardly good: In the strong local priors and pattern matching suppression tasks, extrapolating against a stripped prompt typically continues to yield better performance with higher values of $\alpha$, but for prompt injection and redefine it often degrades as $\alpha$ grows beyond 2.
+In general, higher values of $\alpha$ sometimes continue to produce better results, but often the benefits tail off, and in some cases the graphs show a peak beyond which higher values of $\alpha$ cause slow degradation.